 The Venetian was just incredible, how can a hotel in the middle of the Nevada Desert make you feel although you are in Italy.
 Well, let me tell you it does, I have to say this was my favourite themed country.
 We ate pasta and gelato in a delicious Italian restaurant, and shopped in Venice with gondolas passing us by, and the stars twinkling on the artificial but very realistic ceiling above us.

-Watch the Pirate show at Treasure Island-Las Vegas With Kids
+Watch the Pirate show at Treasure Island

 The show is set out side the hotel and plays out a battle between two rival pirate ships, and yes there are actually life-size pirate ships the boys were mesmerised.
 We went to the early showing that was suitable for families and it was incredible.
+Get there early to get a great spot.

 There are several options, coach tours, coach then helicopter or helicopter tours.
 We chose the helicopter tour, it was expensive at $1100 but wow I would say it was money well spent.
 We boarded our helicopter a 5am, and trust me I was so grumpy about this, but as we flew into the sunrise I thanked my lucky stars the booking lady had advised us to book this ungodly hour.
 It was magnificent; we flew over the Hoover Dam, many tiny settlements, even refueled in the middle of the Desert.
 And the grand finale, landed in the Canyon for a champagne breakfast.
 It days like that the boys will remember forever, and not an experience I would have wanted to encounter without my whole little family together.